CornillieJ/AIT-Tools/README.md

 # ULTIMATE AIT TOOLS

 Ultimate AIT Tools is a comprehensive WPF program designed to assist with various networking tasks.
-It includes several tools to simplify IP address calculations, IPv6 manipulation, and access to educational materials related to AIT (Applied Information Technology) studies.
+It includes several tools to simplify IP address calculations, IPv6 manipulation, and access to educational materials related to AIT (Advanced IT Skills).

 ## Features